RUSSIA: Jailings "equate peaceful believers with dangerous criminals"

 Gridasov, German, and Miretsky spent the time since their initial arrest under travel restrictions.
 Should the verdict enter legal force, the length of their terms of imprisonment will therefore be unchanged.

-Forum 18 wrote to Lenin District Court on 25 September, asking why it had decided that custodial sentences were necessary and in what way the six men could be considered dangerous.
+Forum 18 wrote to Lenin District Court on 25 September, asking why it had decided that jail sentences were necessary and in what way the six men could be considered dangerous.
 Forum 18 had received no reply by the afternoon of the working day in Saratov on 4 October.
 Forum 18 called Judge Larin's office on 4 October, but the telephone went unanswered.

 Forum 18 submitted the same questions to Saratov Regional Prosecutor's Office on 26 September, also asking whether prosecutors were intending to challenge the sentences imposed.
 Forum 18 had received no reply by the afternoon of the working day in Saratov on 4 October.
 When Forum 18 called the Prosecutor's Office press service on 4 October, the telephone went unanswered.